osmandapp/docs/content/osmand/plugins/nautical-charts.md

 ---
 title: "{% data variables.android-values.plugin_nautical_name %}"
-intro: "Nautical map provides detailed graphical representation of oceans, seas, coastal areas and rivers to help you navigate on the water, and be aware of popular traffic routes, obstacles in your waterway, the nearest harbors anchorages, and other essential reference.  "
+intro: "Nautical map provides detailed graphical representation of oceans, seas, coastal areas and rivers to help you navigate on the water, and be aware of popular traffic routes, obstacles in your waterway, the nearest harbors, anchorages, and other essential reference.  "
 versions: '*'
 ---